nrwl/nx/README.md

 # Smart Monorepos · Fast CI

-Nx is a build system with built-in tooling and advanced CI capabilities.
-It helps you maintain and scale monorepos, both locally and on CI.
+Nx is a build system, optimized for monorepos, with plugins for popular frameworks and tools and advanced CI capabilities including caching and distribution.

 Create a new Nx workspace with